salbadri/Predicting-Term-Deposit-Subscription-/README.md

 #### -- Project Status: [Completed]
 ## Project Intro/Objective
 The goal of this project is to find robust model that can predict if the client will subscribe to a term deposit.
+* There are two jupyter notbooks: part 1(Exploratory Data Analysis) and part 2 (Training, Evaluation, and Testing).

 ## Description of the Dataset:
-The dataset was obtained from kaggle (https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets).
+The dataset was obtained from [kaggle](https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets).
 This dataset consists of 45211 records and 17 variables.

 |Variables |Type | Description